DengZhirui/MIMICS-Diversification/README.md

 # MIMICS-Diversification

-This repository builds a search result diversification dataset based on the MIMICS dataset.
+This repository builds a search result diversification dataset based on the MIMICS-ClickExplore dataset.
 This dataset is constructed based on the [dataset](https://github.com/PxYu/LiEGe-SIGIR2022?tab=readme-ov-file) used by [LiEGe](https://dl.acm.org/doi/abs/10.1145/3477495.3532067) and the dataset processed strategy in [DUB](https://dl.acm.org/doi/10.1145/3583780.3615050).

 ## Data Collection